About the Project

 Illuminating the extraordinary world of insects in a time of climatic change.
 Skeins of stories woven throughout, depicting the life-cycles of key insects, crystallise into a alien yet familiar terrain.
 Using cabaret, dance, improvisation, comedy, music, sound, verse and vestiges from our human world.

-TERABAC launched at Brighton Fringe Festival ’17 and was selected for special note as part of Windows.
+TERABAC launched at Brighton Fringe Festival ’17 and was selected for special note as part of the Windows showcase.
 Our short London tour culminated in an outdoor performance in the grounds of the Croydon Ecology Centre, receiving outstanding audience feedback.
-In 2018 the show will develop further to include: new narrative threads, a stridulating insect orchestra, new insect hybrid characters.
+In 2018 the show will develop further to include: new narrative threads, a stridulating insect orchestra, and new insect hybrid characters.

-TERABAC’S traveling troupe of insects can go anywhere and respond to different sites.
+Insects on the move – TERABAC’S travelling troupe of insects can go anywhere and respond to different sites.
 Our show is suitable for indoor and outdoor spaces and venues, promenade or fixed locations and is for people of all ages.

-Vanessa Hammick’s portray of the gentle housefly who wins all hearts with her bumbling brilliance upholds her metier as a recycler-in-chief, the statuesque Helena Paul reigns as a mandid femme fatale…..as a cosmic dung-beetle rolls the celestial spheres in their orbits and the locusts epilogue subsides into unanimous applause….modern dance, etheral sonics by Camila Saunders… unit with Andrea Carr’s highly innovative scenography to gorgeous effect.
+Vanessa Hammick’s portrayal of the gentle housefly who wins all hearts with her bumbling brilliance upholds her metier as a recycler-in-chief, the statuesque Helena Paul reigns as a mantid femme fatale…..as a cosmic dung-beetle rolls the celestial spheres in their orbits and the locust’s epilogue subsides into unanimous applause….modern dance, ethereal sonics by Camilla Saunders… unite with Andrea Carr’s highly innovative scenography to gorgeous effect.
 Audience Comment